 Your success metrics should look something like this:

 - Requirements for success

 The exact numbers and measurements you set will depend on your industry, market, and product.
-Just remember, the more specific you are, the more accurate your results will be.
+Just remember, the more specific you are, the more accurate and useful your data will be.

-If you can get an influential blogger or spokesperson to review, write, or even include a mention of your new product, you’ll essentially gain access to their big, loyal fan base.
+If you can get an influential blogger or spokesperson to review, write, or even include a mention of your new product, you’ll essentially gain access to their big, local fan base.